blaix/tdubs/README.rst

     >>> verify(new_spy).not_called_with('foo')
     Traceback (most recent call last):
         ...
-    tdubs.VerificationError: expected <Spy ...> to not be called with ('foo'), but it was
+    tdubs.verifications.VerificationError: expected <Spy ...> to not be called with ('foo'), but it was

 Stubs vs. Spies
 ---------------